What is Teeth Whitening?

 To keep your teeth white moving forward, here’s some of our top tips:

-Brush your teeth last thing at night and at least one other times during the day, with a fluoride toothpaste.
+- Brush your teeth last thing at night and at least one other time during the day, with a fluoride toothpaste.